XR-Studios/xr-studios.github.io/docs/content/unreal.md

 * Keep all content related to each scene inside its respective folder

 ### Sequences
-* Ensure sequences are built at a 60fps time base
+* Ensure sequences are built at a time base consistent with the shoot (e.g. 23.976fps shoot = 23.976fps level sequence)
 * All animation that needs to sync to timecode should be included in the sequencer
 * Include 5 seconds (300frames) of pre-roll and post-roll to compensate for any delay